 British soprano Nina Kanter studies with Professors Kate Paterson and Joseph Middleton on the Intensive Masters in Performance programme at the Royal Academy of Music, where she is a Josephine Baker Trust Artist and recent prizewinner in the Joan Chissell Schumann Lieder Prize.

-Nina made her debut at the Aldeburgh Festival in June 2016 as a Britten-Pears Young Artist, performing Dvorak and Rachmaninoff songs following a week of masterclasses led by Bernarda Fink.
-She was invited to perform Schubert songs with pianist James Cheung for a closing recital of the Oxford Lieder Festival in 2014, following a masterclass with Graham Johnson.
-Nina has also performed with the Song in the City and St Giles-in-the-Fields recital series, most recently joining pianist Gavin Roberts for a performance of Schumann’s Frauenliebe und -leben and Beethoven’s concert aria Ah! perfido.
+In recital, highlights include performances of Slavic song at the Aldeburgh Festival and for the Boas recital series at 22 Mansfield Street and Schubert lieder with pianist James Cheung for the Oxford Lieder Festival.
+Nina has appeared with the Song in the City and St Giles-in-the-Fields recital series, most recently joining pianist Gavin Roberts for a performance of Schumann’s Frauenliebe und -leben and Beethoven’s concert aria Ah! perfido.

 Concert promoters – if you wish to include this biography in a programme, please contact Nina to ensure you receive the most up-to-date version.